Bruce R. McConkie: Memorial Estates Security Corporation

-In August 1960 McConkie, along with several other businessmen (including J. Thomas Fyans), formed the Memorial Estates Security Corporation (MESC), with a stated purpose of constructing memorial parks for deceased "loved ones".
+In August 1960 McConkie, along with several other businessmen (including J. Thomas Fyans), formed the Memorial Estates Security Corporation (MESC), with a stated purpose of constructing memorial parks for deceased "loved ones."
 McConkie became its vice president.
 By September 1964, the company was failing, and in November, MESC filed for bankruptcy.
-McConkie, along with fourteen other MESC officials were sued by 270 stockholders and bondholders of the company, accusing the company of prominently displaying LDS Church affiliation to imply endorsement in initial sales pitches.
+McConkie, along with fourteen other MESC officials, were sued by 270 stockholders and bondholders of the company, accusing the company of prominently displaying LDS Church affiliation to imply endorsement in initial sales pitches.
 The suit also accused the company of failing to register as an investment company with the U.S. Securities and Exchange Commission as required by law.

 In a questionnaire sent to all investors, it was found that two thirds of all investors were elderly (ages 60–75), who had invested fifteen times as much as persons thirty years and under and four times as much as those in middle age.
 When asked why they contributed to the company, close to half mentioned trust in McConkie or other LDS Church leaders specifically.
 Further investigation showed that the company had failed to pay dividends long before its collapse, and failed to inform investors of its insolvency.
 The case was settled out of court on April 25, 1969, three days before going before a jury trial.

 Call to the Twelve

 Joseph Fielding Smith, McConkie's father-in-law, who had been serving as church president, died on July 2, 1972.
 The First Presidency was subsequently reorganized with Harold B. Lee as president, leaving a vacancy in the Quorum of the Twelve Apostles.
 In October 1972, McConkie was invited to Lee's office "where President Lee put his arms around him by way of greeting and said, 'The Lord and the Brethren have just called you to fill the vacancy in the Council of the Twelve.'
 Bruce responded, 'I know.
 This is no surprise to me.
 I have known it for some time.'"

-McConkie served in the capacity of an apostle until he died of cancer at 69.
+McConkie served as an apostle until he died of cancer at 69.

 Grave marker of Bruce R. McConkie.

 Poetry

 McConkie wrote several poems, a few of which he read in various general conference addresses.
 He wrote the poem "I Believe in Christ," which he delivered in a 1972 general conference address, "The Testimony of Jesus."
-It was later set to music and was published in the LDS Hymnal as hymn number 134.
+It was later set to music and was published in the LDS hymnal as hymn number 134.

 McConkie also wrote the fourth verse to "Come, Listen to a Prophet's Voice" which is hymn #21 in the church's 1985 hymnal.